Symmetric Central Configurations in the Concave 4-Body Problem with Two Pairs of Equal Masses: Introduction

 \begin{theo} Suppose that the planar 4-body central configuration is a concave kite shape with two pairs of equal masses.
 Then, one pair of the two must lie on the base of an isosceles triangle, and the other pair lies along the symmetry axis, with one body inside the triangle formed by the other three.
-Together, these concave kite central configurations constitute a single-parameter family. \end{theo} \begin{rema} Geometrically, this family of central configurations is fully parameterized by the small blue triangle $\triangle_{123}$ in Figure \ref{isotri}.
-Specifically, this small triangle deforms continuously from a degenerate triangle position with $m_1,m_2$ and $m_3$ collinear, to an equilateral triangle.
+Together, these concave kite central configurations constitute a one-parameter family. \end{theo} \begin{rema} Roughly speaking, geometrically, this family of central configurations is fully \enquote{determined} by the small blue isosceles triangle, which is uniquely determined by $r_{13}$ if the base $r_{12}$ is fixed, as shown in Figure \ref{isotri}.
+Specifically, this small triangle deforms continuously from a degenerate triangle position with $m_1,m_2$ and $m_3$ collinear, to an equilateral triangle position.
 Correspondingly, the angle $\angle 312=\angle 321$ increases from $0$ to $\pi/3$. \end{rema}

 \begin{theo} Suppose that the concave kite central configurations possess two pairs of equal masses, with $m_1=m_2=1$ on the base and $m_3=m_4=m>0$ on the symmetry axis.
 Then \begin{enumerate} \item there are precisely two types of concave kite central configurations if $m\in (0,m_0)$; \item there is only one if $m=m_0$; \item there is no such kite central configuration if $m>m_0$, \end{enumerate} where $m_0\approx1.002713329037083$.